stroggprog/params/README.md

 $masked = $params->maskedKeys(); // returns a list of $_GET and $_POST variables masked by values in the internal array
 ```
 You can use the `unset()` method to unmask a masked variable.
 This only ever affects the internal array.

+Passing the params object around makes it a handy repository for 'global' variables.